vdektiarev/kafka_batch_optimization/README.md

 We can approach the requirement accomplishment by finding a way how to send signals to our platform to reprocess our items' information, so that the delivery times could be updated.
 And we want to avoid Foreign Key Joins in our approach :)

-We are going to use a regular inner join by message key which is the fastest way to join the streams.
+We are going to use a regular primary key join by message key which is the fastest way to join the streams.
 In case when our items information have a itemId as a key, we need to have a topic with itemId as a message key as well, so that we could send events there when we want the stream to redo the work, look up DynamoDB table and update the values of delivery times.
 We'll call this new topic "replay" topic from now on - because we want to use this topic as a source for "replay" events for our items, so that they could go through stream processing logic one more time when we need them to.

 The challenging part there would be to have these itemIds available to us, and to have a topic filled with such messages, once we want the times to be updated in our items information.